lelutin/puppet-asterisk/README.md

    ]
    ```

- * `modules_load`: an array of strings of explicitely wanted modules.
+ * `modules_load`: an array of strings of explicitly wanted modules.
    Specifying an array to this parameter overrides the default list so make
    sure to include all wanted modules.
 The default array is the following: